 Selector to click on page load

-Organizations can determine a set number of seconds for DubBot to wait between webpages being crawled.
+Admins can determine a set number of seconds for DubBot to wait between webpages being crawled.
 This is done to slow DubBot traffic to a web server for web servers that require a slower amount of activity.